-We make sense of the world by creating visual representations of our surroundings.
-These informative diagrams guide us through the uncharted territories of life, serving as educational materials to learn about faraway places, creative devices to expand our imagination and navigational tools to walk us through our next steps.
+We make sense of the world by creating maps of our surroundings.
+These informative maps guide us through the uncharted territories of life, serving as educational materials to learn about faraway places, creative devices to expand our imagination and navigational tools to walk us through our next steps.
 Using their expert understanding of imagery, our illustrators’ two dimensional representations of “reality” balance functionality with creativity.
 Filled with clever icons and a fitting palette, the following maps are equal parts intuitive and exciting.

 Jones & Company’s Country Map

 Take a trip through all of France with a scan of the eye!
 Jones & Company’s colorful map highlights the country’s progress towards more efficient alternative energy sources.

 Ben the Illustrator plots the path through London’s most iconic monuments for this year’s brave marathon runners.
 His stripped down version of London’s landscape accentuates the vast distance that these runners cover in their race.